williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 #### Enroll Duo Factor
 {:.api .api-operation}

- The enrollment process starts with enrollment [request to Okta](#request-example-10), then continues with the Duo widget that is embedded in the page.
-The page needs to create an iframe with name "duo_iframe" as described [here](https://duo.com/docs/duoweb#3.-show-the-iframe) to host the widget.
-The script address is recieved in the response object in \_embedded.factor.\_embedded.\_links.script object.
+ The enrollment process starts with an enrollment request to Okta, then continues with the Duo widget that is embedded in the page.
+The page needs to create an iframe with the name `duo_iframe` (described [in Duo documentation](https://duo.com/docs/duoweb#3.-show-the-iframe)) to host the widget.
+The script address is received in the response object in \_embedded.factor.\_embedded.\_links.script object.
 The information to initialize the Duo object is taken from \_embedded.factor.\_embedded.activation object as it is shown in the [full example](#full-page-example-for-duo-enrollment).
-In order to mainian the link between Duo and Okta the stateToken must be passed back when Duo calls the callback.
-This is done by populating the hidden element in the "duo_form" as it is decribed [here](https://duo.com/docs/duoweb#passing-additional-post-arguments-with-the-signed-response).
+In order to maintain the link between Duo and Okta the stateToken must be passed back when Duo calls the callback.
+This is done by populating the hidden element in the "duo_form" as it is described [here](https://duo.com/docs/duoweb#passing-additional-post-arguments-with-the-signed-response).
 After Duo enrollment and verification is done, the Duo script makes a call back to Okta.
-To complete the authentication process, make a call using [the poll link](#activation-poll-request-example) to get session token and verify sucessful state.
+To complete the authentication process, make a call using [the poll link](#activation-poll-request-example) to get session token and verify successful state.

-##### Request Example
+##### Request Example for Enroll Duo Factor
 {:.api .api-request .api-request-example}

 ~~~sh